 The University System is unique in that it empowers the individual university and agency employment locations, through a Designated Employer Representative, to deliver our classification plan, examination instruments, and generally administer many of our rules and procedures.
-It is important in this type of organizational structure that we maintain close contact with both the employers and employees in the administration of these rules and procedures.
-We have done so through various committees, special focus groups, and other collaborative relationships with individual universities, affiliated agencies, other state agencies, and employee This collaborative business approach has groups. proven to be very economically efficient and customer service oriented.
-Names and divisions of staff members of the University System office can be found on page 37, as well as the University System organizational chart on the next page.
+It is important in this type of organizational structure that we maintain close contact with both the employers and employees in the administration of these rules and We have done so through various procedures. committees, special focus groups, and other collaborative relationships with individual universities, affiliated agencies, other state agencies, and employee groups.
+This collaborative business approach has proven to be very economically efficient and customer service oriented.
+Divisions and staff members of the University System office can be found on page 38, as well as the University System organizational chart on the next page.